Categories

 The Ugliest Man in Britain

-John Wilkes Esq., a satirical engraving by William Hogarth, shows him with a demonic-looking wig, crossed eyes, and two of his publications known as the The North Briton pamphlets: Number 17 (in which he attacked, among others, Hogarth), and the famous number 45 where he attacked George III, for which he was prosecuted and expelled from Parliament.
+John Wilkes Esq., a satirical engraving by William Hogarth, shows him with a demonic-looking wig, crossed eyes, and two of his publications known as The North Briton pamphlets: Number 17 (in which he attacked, among others, Hogarth), and the famous number 45 where he attacked George III, for which he was prosecuted and expelled from Parliament.

 The ugliest man in Britain.
 He had a very unpleasant appearance, with his eyes not appropriately aligned and a jaw that stuck out.
 Still, he also had fantastic charisma and was famous for his cleverness, which people claimed could quickly make you overlook his unattractiveness.